Notice of Intent: Medium and Heavy-Duty Vehicle Charging Hubs Program

 Through this Notice of Intent (“NOI”) the Massachusetts Clean Energy Center (“MassCEC”) intends to notify consultants, medium and heavy-duty vehicle (“MHDV”) fleet owners and operators, electric vehicle supply equipment (“EVSE”) manufacturers and providers, and other relevant stakeholders of MassCEC’s objective to deploy the MHDV Hubs Program and to provide preliminary eligibility, award, and timeline information.

-The goal of the Program is to demonstrate successful and replicable direct current fast charging (“DCFC”) business models through strategic partnerships and siting along key corridors and high-traffic areas.
-The Program will remove barriers to MHDV fleet electrification by addressing two key challenges – range limitations and total cost of DCFC ownership.
+The goal of the Program is to demonstrate successful and replicable electric vehicle charging hub business models through strategic partnerships and siting along key corridors and high-traffic areas.
+The Program will remove barriers to MHDV fleet electrification by addressing two key challenges – total cost of charging hub ownership and operations and lack of guaranteed MHDV charging availability.

 Through the Program, MassCEC intends to procure a Technical Consultant to: